Keele Research programme helps local laundry service develop during pandemic

 Gioele, KRISP Research and Innovation Associate added: “It has been a great experience to work with such a passionate company and to help develop something that can be used in their business for years to come.

-Keele Research and Innovation Advisor, Phil Chapman, added: “The project with Iron Maidens demonstrates all that is great about the KRISP programme, from the openness with which Sharon, Dan and the team welcomed us in to the total dedication to the task in hand shown by Gioele and the excellent academic support provided by Dr Theo Kyriacou from the School of Computing and Mathematics.
+Keele Research and Innovation Advisor, Phil Chapman, added: “The project with Iron Maidens demonstrates all that is great about the KRISP programme, from the openness with which Sharon, Dan and the team welcomed us in to the total dedication to the task in hand shown by Gioele and the excellent academic support provided by Dr Theo Kyriacou from the School of Computer Science and Mathematics.
 It was a joy to work on the project, and it’s so good to know that Iron Maidens has a new system that will serve it well in the future.”

 Now that some restrictions are being lifted, Iron Maidens are hoping to push forward with their business as they continue to grow despite the uncertain times.